lisaong/katacoda-scenarios/docker/finish.md

-You've completed your first Katacoda scenario!
+Congratulations.
+You've completed creating and deploying a docker container!